 I previously published my favorite pancake recipe, but after years of working with it and trying new things, I find I have more to say on the subject.
 So, this may be a bit of a repeat for some, but bear with me.

 When we moved in together over three years ago, I decided to carry on the tradition of weekend pancakes, just like I’d grown up with.
 Every Sunday, my dad makes thin, delicate pancakes using Jiffy Mix and boy are they good!
 I think he actually grew up with the traditional American-style thick, fluffy variety, but my mom prefers thin pancakes, so that’s how he’s always made them and they, of course, grew to be my favorite.
 I actually always hated the thick, fluffy restaurant pancakes; they were (and are) so dry and tough in comparison to my dad’s!
 But I later figured out that’s probably because of the recipe and mixing methods, not because they’re thick.
-And that’s something you should always remember when making your own pancakes; mixing is key.
+And that’s something you should always remember when making your own pancakes; mixing and ingredients are key.

 Anyway, every weekend at our new apartment I made Jiffy Mix pancakes until, one morning, I found myself with an empty box!
 And so I did what any determined pancake lover would do…sucked it up and made them from scratch.
 I made Martha Stewart’s buttermilk pancakes and all I can say is wow; I never knew that thick and fluffy could be so good.
 I was a total convert after that!
 No more Jiffy Mix pancakes and definitely no restaurant pancakes…Call me snobby, but I don’t ever want to feel excited for something, order it, and then miss my own because I know very well that it’s better.